temporalio/documentation/docs/application-development-guide.md

                   .setTaskQueue(taskQueue)
                   .setWorkflowId(workflowId)
                   .build());
-    // use WorkflowClient.execute (if your Workflow takes in arguments) or WorkflowClient.start (for zero arguments) WorkflowClient.start(workflow::greetCustomer);
+    // use WorkflowClient.execute to return future that contains Workflow result or failure, or
+    // WorkflowClient.start to return WorkflowId and RunId of the started Workflow).
+    WorkflowClient.start(workflow::greetCustomer);
     ```